ArnaudGrowth/mushroomify/HOTFIX-NEXT_FEATURE.md

 It also include potential evolution of the Mushroomify extension.

 Add **all your ideas** to this list so we can make an awesome extension for all fungi lovers (programmers also accepted 🤩).
+You can go craaaaaaaaaaaaaaaaaaaaaaaaaaazy, I like it and life (and programming) is meant to be fun!🤪

 *Is there anything you will like to have within mushroomify?
 Is there anything you'll like to develop?
 Is there a perculiar direction you want the project to go (e.g. Mushroomify YouTube)?*